benhoyt/benhoyt.github.com/writings/forth-lookup-tables.md

 ---
 layout: default
-title: "Lookup Tables (Forth Dimensions XIX.3)"
+title: "Lookup Tables -- Forth Dimensions"
 permalink: /writings/forth-lookup-tables/
 description: "An article about lookup tables in Forth that I co-authored with Hans Bezemer (creator of 4tH) when I was 16."
 ---